-Non-elderly, non-disabled families; Elderly families; Disabled families (to the extent those families are not exempt via a reasonable accommodation) Does the MTW activity apply to all public housing developments?
-The MTW activity applies to all developments Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
+Non-elderly, non-disabled families; Elderly families; Disabled families (to the extent those families are not exempt via a reasonable accommodation)

+Does the MTW activity apply to all public housing developments?

+The MTW activity applies to all developments

+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.

 Implementation began 9/1/2023 and continues in accordance with approved policies specific to Stepped Rent.
-Does this MTW activity require a hardship policy?
-Yes This document is attached.
-Does the hardship policy apply to more than this MTW activity?
-Yes Please list all of the applicable MTW activities.
-(Only upload hardship policy once when said policy applies to multiple MTW activities.)
-3.a. - Alternative Reexamination Schedule for Households (PH); 3.b. - Alternative Reexamination Schedule for Households (HCV) Has the MTW agency modified the hardship policy since the last submission of the MTW Supplement?
-Nο How many hardship requests have been received associated with this activity in the past year?
-No hardship were requested in the most recent fiscal year.

 Does the MTW agency need a Safe Harbor Waiver to implement this MTW activity as described?
-Yes What is the status of the Safe Harbor Waiver request?
-The waiver was previously approved.

 Please describe the extent to which the Safe Harbor Waiver is supporting the MTW agency's goal in implementing this MTW activity.

 The waiver was previously approved.
 The standard MTW waiver provides that when an alternative reexamination schedule is established, the housing authority must allow at least one interim adjustment per year at the request of the household, if the household gross income has decreased by 10% or more.
 Instead, HC is proposing that households can request a hardship exemption under HC's Hardship Policy that will address a decrease in income or a rent burden above 40% of a household's current monthly adjusted income.
 This safe harbor waiver flexibility is limited to households participating in the